Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Theoretical Analysis of DGRL

 \textbf{2.
 The $L_\infty$ case (Chebyshev):} The $L_\infty$ norm is defined as the limit of the $p$-norm as $p \to \infty$:

 For any point $a$ in the sampled neighborhood $\mathcal{N}$, by construction $|\delta_i| \leq \epsilon$.
 Therefore:

 The radius $R_\infty = \epsilon$ is strictly invariant to $N$.

 \textbf{3.
 Conclusion on Trust Region Coupling:} Because the $L_\infty$ ball is geometrically congruent to the hypercubic sampling distribution, the trust region defined by $B_\infty(a_0, \epsilon)$ maintains a constant density of support relative to its volume.
-This allows Sampled Dynamic Neighborhoods (SDN) to maintain a stable Lipschitz bound on the action selection regardless of the cardinality or dimensionality of the action space. \end{proof}
+This allows Sampled Dynamic Neighborhoods (SDN) to maintain a stable Lipschitz bound on the action selection in structured problems regardless of the cardinality or dimensionality of the action space (see App~\ref{app:latent_lipschitz} for the Lipschitz assumption in structured action spaces). \end{proof}